scalamolecule/molecule-database-setups/README.md

 Each project has 3 resources of interest:

-- The `build.sbt` file that shows a minimal sbt project setup
+- The `build.sbt` file that shows a minimal sbt project setup,
 - A readme file describing the steps necessary to start using this setup, and
-- A SampleApp that you can run to confirm that everything works.
+- A `SampleApp` that you can run to confirm that everything works.

 Have fun!